LinioIT/dynamic-form-bundle/README.md

 -----

-To rxun the test suite, you need install the dependencies via composer, then run PHPUnit.
+To run the test suite, you need install the dependencies via composer, then run PHPUnit.

     $ composer install